svandisproject/technical-whitepaper/TechnicalRoadmap.md

 * Users using the data mining app will receive token microtransaction token rewards for content successfully found and scraped from web sources.

 ### Release version of Data Mining App Available
 * Users will be able to use the data mining app to contribute to the Svandis platform.
-This will increase the refresh rate of the Newsfeed from a large quantity of news sources.
+This will increase the velocity at which new information is available on the Newsfeed from a large quantity of opinion based news sources.
 * Token awards will be available to users offering their computing resources to the Svandis ecosystem.

 ### Mobile Responsive Web App
-* The front end currently available in Angular will be ported to also be available on mobile Android and iOS operating systems.
+* The front end currently available in Angular will be ported to also be available on mobile operating systems.
 * Having the Svandis app more accessible will empower cryptocurrency enthusiasts and allow them to receive the latest cryptocurrency information in the moment it happens.
 * Optional notifications will allow users to set alerts when important events like catalysts occur.
-Such events that can make an economic difference in the value of their blockchain assets.
+Such events can inform traders and allow them to make educated economic decisions in the cryptocurrency space.